xussof/common_bitbucket-create-repo/README.md

-common_create-user
+common_bitbucket-create-repo
 =========

-This role will create a user on selected machine.
+This role will create a repo on bitbucket.
-Can be root or not
+This will also need a set-vars-all of the project you will work on.

 Requirements
 ------------